SWi1/FooDB_polyphenol_analysis/README.md

 4) Analyses.
 This directory includes scripts for the analysis of polyphenol intake and inflammation outcomes in healthy adults.
 Script list and additional information provided in README.md within Analysis directory.

 ## Outputs
+**KEY FILE** denotes a primary file generated from dietary cleaning and mapping that is used in multiple downstream scripts.

 1)  Ingredientize